Our buyers Guide for First Shoes

 What socks should my child wear?

 Make sure your child is wearing the type of socks they will be wearing with the shoes you intend to purchase or take a pair with you, this will ensure the best fit for your child.
 Check that the socks are free from casting-off knots that can cause rubbing and soreness.
+Check that your socks are not too big, with excess material folding up, or too small with little toes being curled up.
+Nice quality cotton blend socks do not need to be expensive, but it does really help if they are an appropriate size.

 How often should I have my child’s feet measured?